Remenix-YT/Roblox-Fly-scriot-gui/README.md

-Go to the Fly script up where the files are located and press on the files named fly script than copy the fly script from there.
+Go to the Fly script up where the files are located and press on the files named fly script than copy the fly script from there. or download it

 # Credits